UBC-ART-and-Justice/digital-literacy/docs/src/index.md

     link="./3-file-system/index"
     linkText="Go to section"
   >
-    This section covers what files and folders are, and how to save or share files.
+    Learn what files and folders are, and how you can use them to save and share information.
   </VitepressCard>
   <VitepressCard
     mdiIcon="shield-alert"